SAP-samples/teched2023-DT187v/exercises/ex2/README.md

 - Give it the description "Flight Cube"<br>
 - As Referenced Object, use "/DMO/I_FLIGHT"<br>
 - Click "Next"<br>
-- Create a new request "ZDT187v [YourInitials] Flight Hands-On"<br>
+- Use your request from Step 1
 - Click "Next"<br>
 - Use the template "Define a View Entity for a Cube" (Prerequisite is that you downloaded and installed the templates)
 - Click "Finish"